Risk In Driving Environments: Adapting Your Driving Behavior for SafetyUpdated Nov. 16, 2020

 Complex risk environments

 In complex risk environments, motorists face multiple distractions, heavy traffic, line of sight obstructions, right-of-way conflicts and often, high-speeds.
 Worse still, these conditions are usually unpredictable and could change at a moment’s notice.
-Crashes which occur in complex risk environments often have more serious consequences than those which occur in a lower-risk setting.
+Crashes that occur in complex risk environments often have more serious consequences than those which occur in a lower-risk setting.
 Complex risk environments include:

 - Major highways with speed limits of up to 85 mph (check your driving manual for highway speed limits in your area).